bebound/bebound.github.io/content/posts/ipod-video-review.md

 ### Hangs on `Waiting for system to remount player` {#hangs-on-waiting-for-system-to-remount-player}

 My iPod hangs on `Waiting for system to remount player` when I install rockbox.
 After timeout, I disconnected iPod and restart again.
 The startup screen shows `Can't load rockbox.ipod: file not found`.
 I connect iPod to computer and use rockbox utility to install rockbox again.
-I unselected the `bootloader`, and only install `rockbox`, `fonts` and `Plugin Data`.
+I unchecked the `bootloader`, and only install `rockbox`, `fonts` and `Plugin Data`.
 The error is gone.

 ### Theme {#theme}